Georg Detlev von Flemming: Career

-Flemming started his military career in the service of Augustus II the Strong and the Crown of Poland, just as his brother Carl Georg Friedrich von Flemming, a later general himself, who married a Princess Lubomirska.
+Flemming started his military career in the service of Augustus II the Strong and the Crown Army, just as his brother Carl Georg Friedrich von Flemming, a later general himself, who married a Princess Lubomirska.
 Since 1724 he commanded the Warsaw-based Queen's Own Regiment.
 A political ally of the Czartoryski family at the royal court, he married twice, to the two daughters of Royal Chancellor Michał Fryderyk Czartoryski (the second wife being Antonina Czartoryska).
 He founded the town of Izabelin, named after his daughter Izabela Fleming.
 Izabela married another renowned politician and statesman Adam Kazimierz Czartoryski.

 His alliance with the Czartoryskis sped up his career.
 In 1738 he was promoted to the rank of General in the artillery and on 3 August 1744 he received the Order of the White Eagle.
 In 1762 he backed the Czartoryskis in their struggle against the Prime Minister Heinrich von Brühl.
 He also actively opposed the influence of another magnate family, the Radziwiłłs.
 He died on 10 December 1771 in Warsaw, Poland, and was buried in the Holy Cross Church in Warsaw.